-People who speak out to report illegal activities should be given rewards and thanks by their employers.
-Unfortunately, they often receive the opposite, facing workplace harassment, undesired transfers, or outright termination.
+People who speak out to report illegal activities should be rewarded by their employers.
+Unfortunately, they often receive the opposite, facing workplace harassment, undesired transfers or outright termination.

 Employers do not have infinite power over workers in these situations — although many act as if they do.
 If you have suffered retaliation because you told the truth about prohibited personnel practices, fraud, corruption or any other illegal activity, we encourage you to turn to our Los Angeles whistleblower attorneys for counsel.

-At Hadsell Stormer & Renick LLP, our extensive experience across the spectrum of employment law enables us to identify valid whistleblower retaliation cases and usher them through to just outcomes.
-Our victories in recent years have included:
+At Hadsell Stormer Renick & Dai LLP, our extensive experience across the spectrum of employment law enables us to identify valid whistleblower retaliation cases and usher them through to just outcomes.

 - A $4.3 million verdict and judgment for a Los Angeles Police Department employee who was fired in retaliation for refusing to alter her testimony in a separate lawsuit against the LAPD

 - A $5 million confidential settlement in 2010 on behalf of two whistleblowers who reported misconduct by their employer to a state agency

 - A settlement of over $1.3 million for two City of El Segundo employees who reported sexual harassment and racial discrimination on the job

 - Negotiation of a $635,000 settlement and return to the job for a City of Pomona police officer who was harassed out of his job for reporting police misconduct